Frequently Asked Questions

 Is the GRE General Exam required?

-Yes, the general GRE is required.
-We recommend the GRE be taken as soon as possible to allow time for the scores to reach us.
-Check with ETS for timeframes.
+The Graduate Record Exam (GRE) is required.
+For those taking the GRE, please check with ETS to allow sufficient time for the scores to reach us.
 The institution code is 3514.
 The department code is 1902.

 Are TOEFL's required?

 All applicants whose first language is not English are required to take the TOEFL, including students who have received degrees from English speaking institutions.
 In a limited number of cases a TOEFL waiver may be granted.
 Applicants must apply separately for a TOEFL waiver.
 The institution code is 3514.
 The department code is 92.
 We now also accept IELTs.